rkotchamp/subscription_tracker/.Md/chnageBfLive.md

 ### change the mongodb uri in .env.local

+### chnage the callback uri in google cloud console

 ### This is about the date picker in the category details page:The date picker will only show when the date range from the date the user signed up to the current date,all dates after that will gray out

 ### The info messaging on the on the untracked subscriptions need to be changed to a more casual tone than sounding so formal